 BTS Skytrain: When and Why to Use It

-The BTS Skytrain is one of the fastest and most reliable ways to move around central Bangkok.
-Running above street level, it avoids traffic entirely and is especially useful during busy periods.
+The BTS Skytrain is one of the fastest and most reliable ways to get around central Bangkok.
+Running above street level, it completely avoids traffic and is especially useful during busy periods.

 The BTS works best for:

-Because stations are clearly signed and well connected to malls and office areas, the BTS is often the easiest option for first-time visitors.
+Because stations are clearly signed and often connected directly to malls and office buildings, the BTS is often the easiest option for first-time visitors.

 That said, the BTS does not cover every part of the city.
-Some historic areas, local neighbourhoods, and riverside locations are better reached by the MRT, boats, or a combination of transport options.
+Historic areas, local neighbourhoods, and many riverside locations are often better reached by the MRT, boats, or a combination of transport options.

 When the BTS Is the Best Choice

-• Hot or rainy days, when walking and road traffic are less appealing
+- Hot or rainy days, when walking or road travel is less appealing

 When Another Option May Be Better